 Why does a criminal target a vehicle?

 The idea that car theft is spontaneous couldn’t be further from the truth.
 In fact, car thieves do not steal vehicles at random; they are usually highly-organized and in many cases, have links to organized crime.
 When determining insurance premiums, how often your make and model is stolen is one of the factors insurers consider.
-In addition, research by the IBC found that thieves try to steal your vehicle for one of five reasons:
+In addition, research has found that thieves try to steal your vehicle for one of five reasons:

 1. To sell vehicles abroad